-As a member of the Turkish Dental Association, Dr. Mert Yuce, DDS, PhD, graduated in Health Sciences at the Department of Prosthodontics, and practices at DENTAGLOBAL in Izmir as a specialist in prosthodontics.
+As member of the Turkish Dental Association, Dr. Mert Yuce, DDS, PhD, earned his doctorate degree in the field of prosthodontics from Ege University, and practices as a prosthodontist at DENTAGLOBAL in Izmir, Turkey.

-The All-on-4® is a dental implant technique consisting of placing 4 implants to support a full arch of teeth.
+The all-on-4 concept is a dental implant technique consisting of placing four implants to support a full arch of teeth.
 This technique can be used to provide patients with a new set of fixed (non-removable), highly aesthetic, and immediately functional teeth in as little as a single appointment.

-The All-on-6/8 dental implant systems are techniques in which 6 or 8 dental implants are strategically placed in either the upper jaw (maxilla) or the lower jaw (mandible) to support an arch of teeth.
+The all-on-6 and all-on-8 dental implant systems are techniques in which six or eight implants are strategically placed in either the upper jaw (maxilla) or the lower jaw (mandible) to support an arch of teeth.

-The main focus for patients should be bone mass, as it ultimately indicates what is the best way to replace their missing teeth with dental implants.
+The main focus for patients should be bone mass, as it ultimately indicates what is the best way to replace their missing teeth.
 Once the patient fully understands what technique is best for their mouth, the second step would be focusing on finding the most experienced implant dentist for their procedure.

 To use a simple analogy, think of a chair that has four legs.
-An All-on-4 implant bridge works similarly.
+An all-on-4 implant bridge works similarly.
 If one leg of a chair is broken, what happens to the person sitting on it?
 The answer is obvious: the chair no longer supports the weight and the person falls off the chair.
-An All-on-4 bridge works the same way.
-If one of the implants fails, the full arch of all the teeth can no longer be supported by the remaining 3 implants and either the entire restoration breaks or the remaining implants are overloaded and will fall as well.
+An all-on-4 bridge works the same way.
+If one of the implants fails, the full arch of all the teeth can no longer be supported by the remaining three implants and either the entire restoration breaks or the remaining implants are overloaded and will fall as well.

 Dental implants are intimately connected to the gum tissues and the underlying bone.
 Since periodontists are the dental experts in this area, it may be worth consulting with one of them before and during surgery.